Alain Bélanger

-Alain "Bam-Bam" Bélanger (born January 18, 1956) was a Canadian professional hockey player.
+Alain "Bam-Bam" Bélanger (born January 18, 1956) is a Canadian former professional hockey player.
 He played 9 games with the Toronto Maple Leafs of the National Hockey League during the 1977–78 season, recording one assist.
 The next two seasons, he played in the American Hockey League with the New Brunswick Hawks, racking up 12 goals and 40 points in 76 games.
 He then retired for two years before returning for the 1982–83 season to play with the Sherbrooke Jets; however, he accrued no points in 21 games.